great-expectations/great_expectations/docs/terms/execution_engine.md

 Execution Engines and their configurations are specified in the configurations of Datasources.
 In the configuration for your Datasource, you will have an `execution_engine` key.
 This is a dictionary which will have at the least a `class_name` key that indicates the Execution Engine that will be associated with the Datasource.
 If you are using a custom Execution Engine from a Plugin, you will also need to include a `module_name` key.

+The available Execution Engine classes are `PandasExecutionEngine`, `SparkDFExecutionEngine`, and `SqlAlchemyExecutionEngine`.
+The Spark Execution Engine is supported as a scalable alternative to Pandas.

 If additional configuration is required by the Execution Engine, it will also be specified in the `execution_engine` configuration.
 For example, the `SqlAlchemyExecutionEngine` will also expect the key `connection_string` as part of its configuration.

 For specifics on the required keys for a given Execution Engine, please see our [how-to guides for Connecting to Data](../guides/connecting_to_your_data/index.md).